MahshidMirhashemi/ML-Algebra/README.md

 # Application of Machine Learning in Computation of Pommaret Bases

-This repository contains the source code for the paper [https://doi.org/10.1016/j.jsc.2024.102345].
+This repository contains the source code for the paper Machine Learning Parameter Systems, Noether Normalisations and Quasi-stable Positions by Hashemi, Mirhashemi, Seiler (Journal of Symbolic Computation, to appear) [https://doi.org/10.1016/j.jsc.2024.102345].
 In this project, we generated 10,000 ideals and their features, and computed the best elementary moves using volume polynomials.
 Using this dataset, we applied the following machine learning techniques:
 - k-Nearest Neighbors (kNN)
 - Support Vector Machine (SVM)
 - Decision Tree (DT)